Synchronizing lungs and heart during CPR

 In principle, normocapnic values are achieved by the use of CCSV.
-Because the mechanical breaths are administered at a very high frequency, the etCO2 value measured by the ventilator or defibrillator is regularly lower than during conventional ventilation under resuscitation or, under certain circumstances, cannot be measured.
-Consequently, it should not be interpreted as a prognostic value.
+As the mechanical breaths are administered with a comparably high frequency and a mixture of exhalation gas and fresh gas is only created by low tidal volumes in the ventilation system in the area of the measurement gas suction or measuring cuvette, the etCO2 measured value of the ventilator or defibrillator is usually lower than with conventional ventilation under resuscitation (see figure).
+Consequently, the value should not be used as a prognostic value.

 The return of spontaneous circulation (ROSC) during chest compression and CCSV ventilation causes a significant relative rise in etCO2, just like during conventional ventilation.
 A clear assessment of the actual paCO2 under CCSV (as is also the case with conventional ventilation under resuscitation) can only be provided by a blood gas analysis (BGA).

 The patient has a very stiff lung or fluid in the lungs – how should CCSV be set in this case?